Aditya-4987/Stake.com-multi-account-manager/README.md

 ## 📧 Contact

-For issues, suggestions, or contributions, open an [issue](https://github.com/yourusername/ipl-betting-tracker/issues) or contact the maintainer.
+For issues or suggestions, just contack me.

 ---